 One of the most-talked-about aspects of filmmaking and video editing is color.
 LUTs, curves, wheels, nodes, saturation, and dynamic range are some of the specific words you’ll see.
 You’ll come across countless videos, tutorials, articles, and resources dedicated to the color process.

 And this is for good reason.

 Once your footage is shot and your cards are transferred, color is arguably just as important to the quality of your finished video as the edit itself.
-Just like with sound, if your video has bad color, no amount of polished cinematography and sleek editing will be able to mask that.
+Just like with sound, if your video has bad color, no amount of polished cinematography and cinematic editing will be able to mask that.

 But on a big-picture level, there is often some confusion between these two broader terms: color correction, and color grading.